Stella1230/FisherIrisDataSetProject/README.md

 Once I downloaded the datset I stored it in a file named iris_data_set.csv.
 I then needed to read that csv file so I can view the contents.
 I originally completed this by using (f = pd.read_csv("iris_data_set.csv")) and this was successful but it didn't display any headings as the csv file just contains the data.
-As part of my research I have found a method that will add and output column names.I have written two possible ways to output the data set.
+As part of my research I have found a method that will add and output column names.
+I have written two possible ways to output the data set.

 ```python